 Founder Feedback gives you insights from the startup trenches.

-In a post on his blog, Dave Parker, Co-Founder and CEO of Bundled.com and mentor for the Seattle Founder Institute, explains why spiltting equity 50/50 amongst co-founders is almost never the right answer, because each co-founder will have their own expectations, commitment, and goals regarding the startup.
+In a post on his blog, Dave Parker, Mentor for the Seattle Founder Institute, explains why spiltting equity 50/50 amongst co-founders is almost never the right answer, because each co-founder will have their own expectations, commitment, and goals regarding the startup.

 The original article was posted here.
 Below it is republished.